 - Choose an effective format for your lab sessions, and use it if applicable each week.
 Students will know what to expect every week in lab and can turn their attention to the concepts and procedures involved in each lab exercise.
 Using a consistent format also makes it easier for you to organize and plan the pre-lab part of the lab section. - Think about time considerations: One of the most important and difficult aspects of the pre-lab introduction is its length.
 How much time will you spend introducing the material before students begin the lab?
-The amount of time spent on a pre-lab introduction will vary depending on the material being presented, so try to judge this accordingly. - Be aware that students tend to get frustrated and anxious to begin the lab if the pre-lab introduction is too long.
+The amount of time spent on a pre-lab introduction will vary depending on the material being presented, so try to judge this accordingly and prioritize getting students started with the experiment.

+- Be aware that students tend to get frustrated and anxious to begin the lab if the pre-lab introduction is too long.
 Striving for an effective presentation while being brief is a sound (and challenging) goal for a pre-lab introduction. - Use discussion and interaction as part of the lab introduction: Lecture is not the only format for introducing lab material.
 Often, working in small groups or having a class discussion is more effective in challenging your students to think about the lab.
 Students often learn as well or better from each other than they do from the instructor alone.
+Ask students to discuss at their tables and have one student share with the class.
+Have them take turns being the spokesperson.